-Marketed as ‘a hard seltzer for healthy hedonists’, Bodega Bay comes in with one of the lowest calorie contents on this list at just 73 calories per can.
-With two flavours to choose from – apple, ginger & açai berry or elderflower, lemon & mint or cherry, mango & goji berry – pick up one of these classy looking cans at your local Morrsions or online on Amazon.
+Marketed as ‘a hard seltzer for healthy hedonists’, Bodega Bay is just 73 calories a can.
+With three flavours to choose from – apple, ginger & açai berry, elderflower, lemon & mint or cherry, mango & goji berry – pick up one of these classy looking cans at your local Morrsions or online on Amazon.

 Mike’s Hard Seltzer

 Mike’s canned mixes of water, alcohol and bubbles are infused with a hint of natural lemon, lime or black cherry for a refreshingly light beverage.
 Get yours at Morrisons stores across the country.

 Drty Hard Seltzer

 Drty Hard Seltzer’s are not just sugar- and sweetener-free, they’re also one of the few low carb seltzers on the UK market.
 Personally, we just love the chic cans and the even chicer flavours – raspberry rosé and white citrus.
 Delicious.
 Available at Whole Foods, Amazon and Ocado.

 An Aldi own-brand invention, Nordic Wolf is the supermarket’s first ever hard seltzer.
 The canned tipple comes in four delicious flavours including juicy lemon, tangy strawberry & lime, sweet yet sour cranberry & cherry and refreshing raspberry & blackcurrant.
-Available only at Aldi.
+Available only in Aldi stores.